Affordable Housing: Defining the Problem

 Intent: Residents own a home but not the land under it.
 They pay a reduced mortgage and a perpetual lease for the land.

-Fun fact: an extremely powerful and highly litigious fast food chain, which shall not be named, rose to prominence through this scheme: owning land under other people’s restaurants, bankrupting them with high rent, then taking their business over.
+Fun fact: a fast food chain, which shall not be named, rose to prominence through this scheme: owning land under other restaurants, bankrupting them with high rent, then taking them over.

 Ethics Lesson: If you are selling this scheme to the public on behalf of your client, you are walking a tight rope.
 The code of ethics obligates you to make the public fully understand the possible consequences.
 However, you can’t tell them not to do it because that would break your obligations to the client.
 The public will ask you what you would do.
 Answer: “I’d find a lawyer who can explain to me the terms of the rental agreement line by line.
-I’m not a lawyer, I can’t do that.”
+I’m not a lawyer, so I’m not qualified to give you legal advice.”

 Shared Assets

 Sharing assets to save costs is a neat, scalable idea.
-However, each shared asset opens us to programmatic failure and conflicts among sharing parties.
+However, each shared asset opens us to conflicts among sharing parties and resulting programmatic failure.

 Land Sharing.

-Whole.
-The idea of land sharing created an apartment complex typology.
+Whole Plot Sharing.
+The idea of land sharing created the apartment complex typology.
 We stack units on the same plot of land, sharing the cost of land across all units.
 The downside—units end up highly isolated, which is detrimental to any community, especially low-income.

-Partial.
+Partial Plot Sharing.
 For example, a shared backyard.
-On one end, you have a platform to party together.
-On the other hand, you might accidentally schedule two private parties simultaneously or have a loud party when someone else is trying to sleep after a night shift.
+On one hand, you have a platform to party together with your neighbors and build community.
+On the other hand, you might end up with two private parties on the same day and bump heads.
 Communication and careful schedule management are key.

 Easement: Classic pavement.
-Pavement, a public connecting tissue between the houses, belongs to the house directly in front of it, but anyone can walk on it.
+Pavement is a public connecting tissue between the houses.
+It belongs to the house directly in front of it, but anyone can walk on it.
 This promotes the “hi neighbor” accidental interactions and also leaves you wide open to a lawsuit if your neighbor ever slips on your pavement and breaks a leg.

 Room Sharing.

 Bedroom.
 Sharing with your partner is pretty effortless.
-Sharing with your siblings will likely result in a DMZ at some point and unending conflict over “borrowed” assets.
-Sharing with your roommates (dorm situation), a stranger from the onset, is a big gamble and the most intrusive arrangement, as your private lives and different schedules will routinely collide.
+Sharing with your siblings will likely result in a DMZ at some point and unending conflict over who borrowed what.
+Sharing with your roommates (dorm situation), a stranger from the onset, is a big gamble and the most intrusive arrangement, as your different cultures and schedules collide.
 Also, if you have different ideas about the terms such as “clean” and “quiet,” the arrangement will likely blow up.

 Bathroom.
 This has the same concerns as the above.
-The lock on the door helps to manage unwanted intrusions, but that’s about it.
-Cleanliness (and odors) is a huge sticking point.
-Don’t propose a shared bathroom across more than two individuals, unless you have a compensated third-party (janitor) cleaning them.
+The lock on the door helps with scheduling.
+Cleanliness and residual odors are a huge sticking point.
+Don’t propose a shared bathroom for more than two individuals unless you have a compensated third-party (janitor) cleaning it.
 Any soldier assigned to latrine duty will tell you in graphic detail why doing otherwise is a horrible idea.

 Kitchen.
-Scheduling is fairly easy.
+Scheduling and co-use are fairly easy.
 Asset sharing is less so.
 Eating each other’s food happens by accident and on purpose.
-The biggest source of conflict is a mountain of dishes and an overflowing trash can.
+The biggest source of conflict is figuring out who is presently on a cleaning duty.

-Lesson: communal housing.
+Ethics lesson: communal housing.
 If you attempt communal housing, use a hotel as a starting point, as it is the most successful and culturally neutral communal housing typology.
 That means having a private bedroom, bathroom, storage, closet, and fridge so the occupant could secure food and items, rest, and relieve themselves privately.
 This will eliminate most conflicts and increase the chance of project success.
-Be careful pushing the communal aspect further than that, as it only works with fairly culturally homogeneous groups (such as students with the same major and schedule, a family, or a group from the same church).
-Don’t offer any sharing without knowing the implications, ideally by experiencing such implications first-hand (unfortunately, I lived through them all).
+Be careful pushing the communal aspect further than that, as it only works with culturally homogeneous groups.
+Don’t offer any sharing without knowing the implications, ideally by experiencing such implications first-hand.

 Instant Gentrification

 Profit Machine wants low-income communities off high-value land, ideally ASAP.
-It moves to buy them off for below-market price.
-Profit Machine approaches residents one by one so they don’t recognize the gentrification process for as long as possible.
-Profit Machine can’t hide it forever, so the last bunch will be bought off for market price, or above.
-Sometimes we end up with a Nail House (someone who won’t move no matter what), but this situation is rare, and we’ll just build around it.
+The fastest method is to buy them off, but the Machine doesn’t want to offer the market price.
+Therefore, it buys residents off at below market price, one by one, so they don’t recognize the gentrification process for as long as possible.
+Profit Machine can’t hide its intentions forever, so the last bunch will be bought off for market price, or above.
+Sometimes we end up with a Nail House (someone who won’t move no matter what), but this situation is rare, and the Machine just builds around it.

 Delayed Gentrification

-Once in a while, Profit Machine encounters an informed or, worse, organized group of owners who are well aware of what they have and gentrification barreling at them.
+Once in a while, Profit Machine encounters an informed or, worse, organized group of owners who are well aware of what gentrification is.
 Buying them off at below-market prices is not an option, and without it, the redevelopment won’t be as lucrative.
-Negotiations commence, and Profite Machine promises the community that it will remain in place, just in a better-looking building.
+Negotiations commence, and Profite Machine promises the community will remain in place, just in a better-looking building.
 Residents will get new apartments, and businesses will get new spaces for lease, with better amenities.

 From there, it’s a two-prong attack.
 On one end, Profit Machine prices out existing businesses (serving low-income residents) with rent hikes, continuously displacing them with more premium businesses.
-On the other hand, the residents get hit with high HOA fees, high utility costs, high taxes, high service prices, and an overall infrastructure and opportunity network that targets high-income individuals (equality over equity process).
+On the other hand, the residents get hit with high HOA fees, high utility costs, high taxes, high service prices, and an overall infrastructure and opportunity network that targets high-income individuals (equality over equity situation).
 The only option is to either sell or rent the property out.
-Profit Machine then scores some political capital by saying, “I tried to do a nice thing, and they just cashed it in.”
+Profit Machine then scores PR points by saying, “I tried to do a nice thing, and they just cashed it in.”

-It takes a few extra steps, but the result of delayed gentrification is the same.
+It takes a few extra steps, but the result of delayed gentrification is the same—a reshuffled low-income community.
+Sadly, this is the best possible outcome for low-income individuals, as they at least end up with a higher net worth.

 Eminent Domain